settermjd/docker-for-local-development/README.md

-# Docker Template for Zend Expressive Development
+# Docker for Building a Local Development Environment

 This project provides a basic Docker setup, for building a local development environment for Zend Expressive, and other PHP application development.